Max-Gabriel-Susman/argus_automation_service/README.md

 # Argus Robotic Client

-The Argus Robotic Client provides support for QA, testing, and administation of the Argus Simulation system.
+The Argus Robotic Client enables the operator to perform QA, testing, and administration of the Argus Robotic Simulation system.